Back to Blog

 Frequently Asked Questions

 Will there be an opening act?
-It's common for Sixpence None the Richer to have a supporting artist, often someone who complements their indie-pop or singer-songwriter style.
-Details are usually announced closer to the date of the performance.
+It's common for Sixpence None the Richer to have a supporting act, often an artist with a similar melodic or folk-pop sensibility.
+The specific opening act for the London date will be announced closer to the time.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, professional cameras with detachable lenses, video recording equipment, and selfie sticks are usually prohibited.
-Policies can vary, so it's always best to check the venue's website on the day of the event.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use, but professional cameras with detachable lenses are usually prohibited.
+Flash photography is almost always forbidden as it can disrupt the performers and audience.
+Always check the venue's specific policy beforehand.

 Bag and item restrictions?
-Large bags, backpacks, and suitcases are typically not allowed.
-Small bags or handbags are usually permitted.
-Prohibited items often include weapons, illegal substances, and outside food and drink.
-Check Islington Assembly Hall's website for a definitive list.
+Islington Assembly Hall, like most venues, has restrictions on bag sizes.
+Large bags, backpacks, and rucksacks are typically not allowed.
+Small handbags or clutch bags are usually acceptable.
+Prohibited items often include weapons, outside food and drink, and anything that could be considered a nuisance.

 What's the refund policy?
-Refunds are generally only offered if the event is cancelled by the promoter or venue.
+Refunds are typically only offered if the event is cancelled by the promoter or venue.
 If the event is rescheduled, tickets are usually valid for the new date.
-For individual ticket purchases, refer to the terms and conditions of the ticket vendor you purchased from.
+It's essential to review the specific terms and conditions at the time of purchase from your ticket vendor.

 ATMs and payment options?
-There are usually ATMs available on Upper Street and in nearby shops.
-The venue bar will likely accept card payments, but it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.
-Prices at the venue bar are consistent with London pricing.
+There are ATMs located on Upper Street, a short walk from the venue.
+Inside the venue, most bars and merchandise stands will accept card payments, but it's always wise to carry some cash for smaller purchases or in case of any technical issues with card readers.

 Top Tips for Sixpence None the Richer at Islington Assembly Hall